Cal HC reserves judgement on bail plea of TMC’s Anubrata Mondal in cattle smuggling case | Law-Order

 - India

-The Calcutta High Court on Tuesday reserved judgement on a bail prayer by senior Trinamool Congress leader Anubrata Mondal who was arrested by the CBI in connection with an alleged cattle smuggling case.
+The Calcutta High Court on Tuesday reserved judgement on a bail prayer by Trinamool Congress leader Anubrata Mondal, who was arrested by the CBI in connection with an alleged case of cattle smuggling.

-Mondal's counsel Kapil Sibal claimed that he has been in custody for more than four months, while the main accused in the case, BSF officer Satish Kumar, was granted bail after only 33 days.
+Mondal's counsel Kapil Sibal claimed that he has been in custody for more than four months, while one of the main accused in the case, BSF officer Satish Kumar, was granted bail after 33 days.

-CBI counsel DP Singh opposed the bail prayer claiming that Mondal stands on a different footing than Kumar in his ability to derail the investigation, asserting that he may try to influence the witnesses.
+CBI counsel DP Singh opposed the bail prayer submitting that Mondal stands on a different footing than Kumar in his ability to derail the investigation, claiming that he may try to influence witnesses if enlarged at this stage.

-Hearing all the parties in the matter, the division bench presided by Justice Joymalya Bagchi reserved judgement on Mondal's bail prayer.
+Hearing all the parties in the matter, the division bench presided over by Justice Joymalya Bagchi reserved judgement on the bail prayer.h Submitting before the bench, also comprising Justice A K Gupta, that all documents about the case have not been supplied to his client, Sibal claimed that no evidence of facilitation of cattle smuggling by Mondal has been found.

+Praying for his bail, he claimed that his client, the Birbhum district of the Trinamool Congress, has been in custody for 145 days.

+Stating that more witnesses are to be examined, CBI counsel Singh alleged that Mondal, using his political clout, was the main facilitator in smooth movement of cattle in Birbhum district for accused Enamul Haque for smuggling them to Bangladesh.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)